JS Kabylie: Presidency of Adel Boudedja (2026–present)

-Grounds
+Stadiums

 Oukil Ramdane Stadium (1946–1978)

 The Oukil Ramdane Stadium where JS Kabylie played from 1946 to 1978.

 The Oukil Ramdane Stadium is the oldest stadium in the city of Tizi Ouzou.
 Dating from the colonial era, it then bore the Arsène Weinmann Municipal Stadium name from the name of a former lawyer who settled in the old street Saint-Eustache in the city of Tizi Ouzou in the 1920s.
 This man worked a lot in his time for the promotion of sport in the city, he had enormously contributed to the development of football in the city and was at the origin of the realization of this Municipal Stadium of Tizi Ouzou.
 When he died, the stadium was renamed after him.
 This stadium was tenanted at that time by the settler club called the Olympique de Tizi-Ouzou, which had in its ranks the future founders of the JSK.
 In the 1940s, when JSK made its appearance, it also used it, it is the first stadium where it evolved, from 1946 (since the colonial era therefore) until 1978 (date of opening of the 1 November 1954 Stadium of Tizi Ouzou).
 This stadium saw JSK's first national crowns, and its rise from the equivalent of the seventh division of the colonial era to the national one of the current Algerian football championship.
 It currently bears the name of a former club player, Oukil Ramdane, who played in the junior and reserve team during the colonial era.
 This honor was done to him, because he died during the Algerian War.
 He is considered both as a martyr of the club but also and above all as a hero of the Algerian revolution.

 During the Algerian War, it was used as a regrouping camp, which put it in a very bad state at the end of the war.
 The president of the JSK, Mansour Abtouche will make every effort to make it practicable for the first Algerian championship, the famous "criterium".
 Nowadays, this stadium is home to the club AS Tizi-Ouzou, as well as the Union Sportive de Kabylie, clubs from lower divisions.
 Sometimes, the categories of young people of the JSK also evolve there.

 The stadium is not just for football.
 As is customary in Algeria, it is also used for outdoor musical performances by famous singers; thus several great singers of traditional Kabyle music have organized concerts in this place.
 Currently with a capacity of 5,000, the Oukil Ramdane Stadium recently benefited from a tartan coating in 2009 and continues to exist despite its more than 100 years of existence.